SkyCreates/FrameChanger/README.md

 ### Theming

 - Choose a theme from the dropdown menu.
-- Themes: Default, Dark, IMDB, TMDB, GreyRed.
+- Themes: Default, Dark, IMDB, TMDB, GreyRed, HighContrast.

 ### Search and Filter